 The Kāpālikas are an ancient and extinct tantric sect of Shiva devotees whose name is based on kapāla meaning skull.
 Historically the Kāpālikas are derived from the older Lākulas and Pāśupatas but some scholars suggest the term Kāpālikas was loosely applied to any ascetics engaged in skull-related practices (kapālavrata).

-The most notable of Kāpālikas practices includes using the human calvaria, which is the top part of the skull.
+The most notable of Kāpālikas practices includes using the human calvaria, which is the top part of the skull, and multiple scholars confirm that this practice of using the human calvaria and skull for alms bowls and drinking persists among Aghori ascetics in present-day India,.

 Calvaria have been used ritually long before their use by Kāpālikas.
 The oldest one is from 12,000 BC found in England.